fp-tower/blog/content/2020-01-27-introducing-error-reporting-in-optics.md

 ```

 Now, we can define a few `Optionals` that parse a generic `Config` into each data type: `Int`, `String`, or `Object`.
-These `Optionals` can only fail because the config type is incorrect, so let's use a precise `InvalidFormat` error.
+These `Optionals` can only fail because the config type is incorrect, so let's use a specific `InvalidFormat` error.

 ```scala
 val int: Optional[InvalidFormat, Config, Int] = ...